inigo-irigaray/nosql-cassandra-sparkify/README.md

 ### ``setup.py``

-<p align=justify>The script creates a single unified file containing all data from the CSV event data files, as well as the non-relational database, if required to do so by the user in the command line.</p>
+<p align=justify>The script creates a single unified file containing all data from the CSV event data files; as well as the non-relational database, if required to do so by the user in the command line.</p>

 Command Line Arguments: